 Connect with new colleagues.
 Having friends at work can make life a lot easier and if they live locally, they can offer great advice to help you get settled.

+Ready to relocate?
 Steps to take before selling your home

 Before you put your home on the market because of a new job, make sure of the following: